-During the planning process stage of an infrastructure project, potential adverse effects on mental health are often mentioned, for example, anxiety and stress experienced by those whose lands are to be compulsorily acquired, or those who might experience a change in the environment in which they live.
+During the planning process stage of a Proposed Scheme, potential adverse effects on mental health are often mentioned, for example, anxiety and stress experienced by those whose lands are to be compulsorily acquired, or those who will experience a change in the environment in which they live.

 The community may also experience annoyance from the temporary impacts of traffic management and other effects during the Construction Phase.
-As against this, there is the potential reduction in annoyance amongst bus users in the Operational Phase where journey times will be reduced and journey reliability increased.
+In contrast, there is the potential reduction in annoyance amongst bus users in the Operational Phase where journey times will be reduced and journey reliability increased.
 Annoyance among cyclists and pedestrians will also potentially reduce in the Operational Phase as facilities are improved.
 Annoyance, however, is not in itself a health effect.

-For virtually every proposal, especially for one like the Proposed Scheme, there are concerns about potential adverse effects on a person's overall psychological wellbeing.
-While one can give detail in predicting, for example noise emissions, one cannot use the same scientific certainty in predicting psychological impacts.
+For virtually every proposal, especially for one like Proposed Scheme, there are concerns about potential adverse effects on a person's overall psychological wellbeing.
+This is somewhat a more difficult matter to assess as there are no direct measurements that can be used.
+While one can give great detail in predicting, for example noise emissions, one cannot use the same scientific certainty in predicting psychological impacts.
 It is not possible to use a standards-based approach, for example.